 - For budget-conscious, non-urgent, or broad-coverage needs, postal services remain a dependable choice.

 Both delivery methods have their place, it’s all about knowing when to use which.
-Understanding the definition of couriers and how they differ from postal services can help you make the best choice for each situation.
+Understanding the definition of couriers and how they differ from carrier services can help you make the best choice for each situation.

 Conclusion: Making the Right Choice for Your Shipping Needs